sharovatov/teamlead/estimations_en.md

 It is important to perform these activities in this particular order:

-1. if hypotheses quality is improved and ‘better’ features come from product managers, there’s pretty much no need to optimise the information flow in development processes
+1. if hypotheses quality is improved and ‘better’ features come from product managers, there’s less need to optimise the information flow in development processes

 2. if information loss is decreased in the development processes, existing team can do more and there’s no need to hire more people